A short history of the Malverns

 Catherine Frances Severn Burrow, local artist and historian, the daughter of John Severn Burrow was instrumental in the setting up of the Barnleigh Housing Association.
 Quoting from the Malvern Gazette of 2010:

-Catherine Severn Burrow once described Great Malvern as 'a little city set on a hill'.
+Catherine Severn Burrow once described Great Malvern as 'a little city set on a hill' (ref 2).
 The annotated photograph below shows the centre of Great Malvern viewed from Guarlford; click image to enlarge.

 The Centre of Great Malvern

 During WWII many military units were based in Malvern.
-One of these was the secret RAF Telecommunications Research Establishment (TRE) which began life at Bawdsey Manor, moved to Worth Matravers, Swanage, following an unsuccessful move to Dundee, and finally was based in Malvern at the Boys' College.
+One of these was the secret RAF Telecommunications Research Establishment (TRE) which began life at Bawdsey Manor, moved to Worth Matravers, near Swanage, following an unsuccessful move to Dundee, and finally moved to Malvern Boys' College in May 1942.

 A flying accident

-The secret ground mapping radar H2S used as a night bombing aid was developed by TRE in conjunction with EMI.
+The secret ground mapping radar H2S used as a night bombing aid later in the war was developed by TRE in conjunction with EMI.

 On 7th June 1942, a tragedy occurred after Halifax V9977 took off from RAF Defford on a test flight of the radar.
-A fire, believed to have been caused by a loose tappet locknut, developed in a starboard engine resulting in part of the wing breaking off, and the aircraft flipping and crashing before a field could be found for an emergency landing - all the scientific team on board perished including Alan Blumlein one of the brightest scientists of his time, who invented stereo and made a significant contribution to the development of television.
+A fire, believed to have been caused by a loose tappet locknut, developed in a starboard engine resulting in part of the wing breaking off, and the aircraft turning over and crashing before a field could be found for an emergency landing - all the scientific team on board perished including Alan Blumlein, one of the brightest scientists of his time, who had invented stereo hi fi and made a significant contribution to the development of television.

 This event is remembered both in a window at Goodrich castle and memorial dedicated to the Telecommunications Flying Unit in the village of Defford.